yassine-turki/ada-template-website/README.md

 ## Scoring Films by Thematic Content

-For each category, I used the identified 100 words to score every movie.
+[LITTLE NOTE TO REPRHASE 1ST SENTENCE] For each category, I used the identified 100 words to score every movie.
 The score represents how many of these category-related words appear in the movie’s summary, normalized by total word count.
 This gave each film a “profile” across various themes—love, violence, family, etc.

 ## Relationship Between Gender Proportion and Category Intensity